SEND Information Report

 • Testing for access arrangements for exams

-We have a large number of children with EHC Plans and requiring SEND support, significantly above the national average.
+We have a large number of children with EHC Plans and others requiring SEND support, significantly above the national average.

 We have internal processes for monitoring quality of provision and assessment of need.